Skip to Content

 In developed countries, few patients with retinoblastoma present with extraocular disease.
 Extraocular disease may be localized to the soft tissues surrounding the eye or to the optic nerve beyond the margin of resection.
-However, further extension may occur into the brain and meninges with subsequent seeding of the spinal fluid, as well as distant metastatic disease involving the lungs, bones, and bone marrow.
+However, further extension may occur into the brain and meninges with subsequent seeding of the spinal fluid, and as distant metastatic disease involving the lungs, bones, and bone marrow.

 Standard Treatment Options

-Orbital and loco-regional retinoblastoma
+Orbital and locoregional retinoblastoma

 Central nervous system disease